mohanty-sd/SDMBIGDAT19/CODES/USER_GUIDE.md

 1. **Curve Fitting Toolbox** - Required for B-spline functions (`bspline`, `fnval`)
    - Used in: `crcbregsplfitfunc.m`, `crcbcrdnlsplfit.m`, `crcbgenbsplsig.m`
+   - Not needed if this application is not used or tested.

 2. **Parallel Computing Toolbox** (Optional) - For parallel PSO runs
    - Used in: `test_crcbpso_par.m`, `crcbqcpso.m`, `crcbregsplpso.m`